 The revision process for the 2015 Code began at the end of 2011 and, following three phases of consultation over a two-year period, and with 2,000 changes submitted, the revised Code was unanimously approved on 15 November 2013 at the World Conference on Doping in Sport in Johannesburg, South Africa.

-The review process for the revised Code has resulted in stronger, more robust tool that will protect the rights of the clean athlete worldwide.
+The review process for the revised Code has resulted in a stronger, more robust tool to protect the rights of the clean athlete worldwide.

-Code acceptance means that a sport organization agrees to the principles of the Code and agrees to implement and comply with the Code.
+Code acceptance means that a Signatory agrees to the principles of the Code and agrees to implement and comply with the Code.

-Once a sport organization accepts the Code, it must then implement it.
+Once a Signatory accepts the Code, it must then implement it.
 The implementation of the Code is the process that an anti-doping organization goes through to amend its rules and policies so that all mandatory articles and principles of the Code are included.

-Finally, enforcement refers to the sport organization actually enforcing its amended rules and policies in accordance with the Code.
+Finally, enforcement refers to the Signatory actually enforcing its amended rules and policies in accordance with the Code.

 Sport organizations within the following categories have accepted the Code: